 Benefits of Doing a Capsule Wardrobe Trial Run

-- Always wearing clothes you feel comfortable in.
+- Always wear clothes you feel comfortable in.

 - Clearly seeing holes in your wardrobe that needed to be filled by specific items.
 This made shopping easier and less expensive.

-- Not feeling anxiety about getting rid of all of your clothes.
+- Not feeling anxious about getting rid of all of your clothes.
 If you need them, they’re still there.